 A mortgage broker is a middle man between borrowers and banks who shops around to find a borrower the best rate and fees.
 While mortgage brokers may handle some of the funding paperwork, the lender is ultimately responsible for underwriting approval.

 Mortgage brokers work independently with both banks/mortgage lenders and borrowers, and need to be licensed.
 Their job is to contact borrowers and bring in potential deals.
 Once they have a deal, they can send it to a mortgage bank or a wholesale lender.
 They need to process the loan once it is approved, and can negotiate pricing with the bank, mortgage lender.

 We hope this has been an informative way for you to learn more about the different types of mortgage lenders you will come across as your search for a home loan begins.
-As always, please reach out to us with any further questions at firstname.lastname@example.org or by heading to https://www.stemlending.com
+If you’d like to ask any questions, feel free to email firstname.lastname@example.org or visit stemlending.com/contact-us.